chapmancbVCU/chappy-php-starter/docs/administration.md

   <p style="font-style: italic;">Figure 1 - Administration dashboard index view</p>
 </div>

+Admins can click buttons to view, edit, reset passwords, or delete accounts.

 <br>

-## 3. Administration Menu <a id="admin-menu"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
+## 4. Administration Menu <a id="admin-menu"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
-When using the administration features the user has access to the Administration Menu in the navigation bar.
-It contains links to the Administration Dashboard and a view for managing ACLs.
+The navigation bar includes an Administration Menu for users with the Admin ACL.
+It provides quick access to:
+- Administration Dashboard
+- ACL Management View

 An image of the Administration Menu is shown in figure 2.

 <div style="text-align: center;">
   <img src="assets/admin-menu.png" alt="Administration navbar menu">